Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Bucket Sort Algorithm for Floating-Point Numbers

-Step 1) First, we will create 10 empty buckets.
-The first bucket will contain the numbers between [0.0, 0.1).
-Then the second bucket will contain the numbers between [0.1, 0.2) and so on.
+Step 1) First, we create 10 empty buckets.
+The first bucket holds numbers in [0.0, 0.1).
+The second bucket holds [0.1, 0.2), and so on.

 Bucket Sort Algorithm for Floating-Point Numbers